adamhassan135/MICB475/README.md

 1. Ask how to connect Functional Analysis Pathways to Indicator Species
 2. Ask how to better visualize PiCRUST Heat Map
 3. Ask how to read all PiCRUST outputs + KO pathway TSV file
+4. Ask how to narrow down our indicator species

 ### Meeting Minutes